 8.2.12 For purposes of removal of garden refuse, cuttings and combustible material it is recommended that private landowners make use of the registered contractors available on the Municipal database or contractor list supplied on request from the relevant administrators as they are aware of the minimum requirements and terrain.

-8.3 The following minimum requirements are applicable to erven located in proclaimed biospheres and other protected areas in urban and suburban areas that are zoned for development, with the exception of erven situated within 50m of any thatched roof dwelling or structure:
+8.3 The following minimum requirements are applicable to erven located in proclaimed biospheres and other protected areas in urban and suburban areas that are zoned for development, with the exception of erven situated within 50m of any thatched roof dwelling or structure: (There seems to be little to no difference between the standard requirement and minimum requirement.
+Put in table format (and indicate with tick box standard or min requirement to indicate differences more clearly which will also shorten document

 8.3.1 Remove all combustible deadwood, and any other ground level fire hazards.